i

 Equities

-In our monthly Multi-Asset update we describe the translation of our CIO View into the CIO View model portfolio.
+In our monthly Multi-Asset update we show the implementation of our CIO View in the CIO View model portfolio.

 Headshot of Vincenzo Vedda, CIO of DWS